 Frequently Asked Questions

-Q1: Do you need a permit to install retrofit windows in California?
+Do I really need a permit to install retrofit windows in California?

-Yes, California generally requires a building permit for window replacement, even for retrofit (insert) windows that fit into the existing frame.
-Requirements vary by city and county — Sacramento, most Bay Area cities, and unincorporated counties all require permits for window replacements.
-Heritage Exteriors handles all permit applications and inspections as part of the window installation process.
+Yes, California generally requires a building permit for window replacement, even for retrofit insert windows that fit into the existing frame.
+Requirements vary by city and county, but Sacramento, most Bay Area cities, and unincorporated counties all require permits.
+Heritage Exteriors handles all permit applications and inspections as part of the installation process.

 Retrofit (insert) windows fit inside the existing window frame without disturbing the surrounding siding or interior trim.
-New-construction (full-frame) windows replace the entire window assembly including the frame, requiring removal of exterior siding and interior drywall around the opening.
-Retrofit windows cost less and install faster (1–2 hours per window vs. 3–4 hours), but new-construction windows provide a better seal and more glass area.
+New-construction (full-frame) windows replace the entire assembly including the frame, which requires removing exterior siding and interior drywall around the opening.
+Retrofit windows cost less and install faster, while new-construction windows offer a better seal and more glass area.

 Yes, California’s Title 24 energy code requires replacement windows to meet minimum U-factor and Solar Heat Gain Coefficient (SHGC) standards.
-In Sacramento (Climate Zone 12), replacement windows must have a maximum U-factor of 0.30 and SHGC of 0.25.
-These requirements effectively mandate dual-pane Low-E glass at minimum.
-ENERGY STAR certified windows meet or exceed California’s requirements.
+In Sacramento’s Climate Zone 12, windows must have a maximum U-factor of 0.30 and SHGC of 0.25, which effectively mandates dual-pane Low-E glass.
+ENERGY STAR certified windows meet or exceed these requirements.

 Conclusion